nanopony/mobx-rest-assured/README.md

 5. For PUT/PATCH/UPDATE, I want API runtime to provide basic model validation.
 Both client and server side.
 6. For GET I want API runtime to allow me refresh resource without a hassle
 7. For GET I want API runtime to use pagination without suffering.
 Next page, previous page, total pages, current page, has next page, has previous page.
+8. I want API runtime to be extensible and working with all shiny modern language features (async/await, fallback to promises)